Upgrades

 Upgrade components in this order to minimize disruption.
 If you need to roll back, reverse the order.

-2. Controller -- Manages metadata and segment assignment; upgrading early ensures the newest controller handles segment operations.
+1. **Pinot Controller** (and Helix Controller, if separate) -- Manages metadata and segment assignment; upgrading first ensures the newest controller handles segment operations during the rollout.

 If you deploy with Helm, the upgrade workflow is: